-Kyosuke Mineo is a Japanese racing driver who currently competes in the Super GT Series.
+Kyosuke Mineo is a Japanese racing driver who most recently competed in the Super GT Series.
 He made a Super GT debut in 2006, reaching a peak in 2012 when he was the GT300 class champion, driving a Porsche 911 GT3-R for Team Taisan.

 Several championship titles early in a career